Access Control Technician

-GENERAL STATEMENT OF DUTIES: Under general supervision of the Manager of Electronic Services or designee, performs skilled work at the journeyman level of electronic access control systems for all campus buildings and other assigned areas.
+Under general supervision of the Manager of Electronic Services or designee, performs skilled work at the journeyman level of electronic access control systems for all campus buildings and other assigned areas.
 Installs, maintains, programs, and troubleshoots electronic card access systems and/or operating errors.
-Maintains access and alarm system interfaces as well as other custom applications.
+Maintains access and alarm system interfaces as well as other custom applications such as CCTV.

-- Determines what parts are required, including electronic interfaces; locates the part, including making parts if necessary.
+- Determines what parts are required, including electronic interfaces; locates the part, order parts and materials as needed, including making parts if necessary.

 - Creates and/or installs new parts as required, including electronic interfaces.

 - Conducts on-site training sessions for other U.D. mechanics and vendor staff.

 - Programs operating system commands in system software, troubleshoots software operating errors.

 - Assists in data communications design, installation and repairs; installs network communication devices including serial interface devices such as Lantronix systems.